-Despite a very short career, he is still considered as one of the greatest masters of French contemporary art.
+Despite a very short career, he is still considered as one of the greatest representatives of French contemporary art.

-Co-founder of the New Realists, Yves Klein’s monochrome seeks to feel the soul, to personify color and express the worlds which resides in that color.
+Co-founder of the New Realists movement, Yves Klein’s searches through his monochrome paintings to feel the soul, to personify color and express the worlds which resides in that color.
 It was in 1956 that he selected an ultramarine blue – mat, saturated color, almost feeling like velvet, which was, according to Klein, “the most perfect expression of blue”.
 After working in collaboration with a chemist he managed to create the most perfect blue in his eyes, the ultramarine blue: the “IKB” or “International Klein Blue”.
 Blue, according to Klein, is the only color with no dimension and would at most recall us of the sea and the sky, that is to say what is most abstract in tangible and visible nature.